Stop losing after-hours HVAC leads to whoever answers first.

 Works with the stack HVAC shops actually run on.

 I only list tools I'll wire up myself.
-Direct APIs are native integrations — the agent talks to them in real time.
-Middleware means I bridge via Zapier or Make (fast to set up, works for 95% of use cases).
+Direct APIs are native integrations, the receptionist talks to them in real time.
+Middleware means I bridge via Zapier or Make (fast to set up, covers nearly every use case).

 Direct APIWired in as a native integration